 Similar to EF-S lenses not being used on full frame Canon DSLRs, you are unable to use EF-M lenses on Canon RF mount cameras.

-If you want to future proof then go straight for an RF mount camera if you have the money.
-Unfortunately you cannot go the other way either.
+If you want to future proof then go straight for an RF mount camera if you have the money because the RF mount also has APS-C cameras as of 2022.

 If you found this post useful you might enjoy the following: